-Also known as: HbA1C test: Glycated hemoglobin test, Glycosylated hemoglobin test, Hemoglobin glycosylated test or Glycohemoglobin test
+Also known as: HbA1C test, Glycated hemoglobin test, Glycohemoglobin test, Hemoglobin A1C, Diabetes - A1C or Diabetic - A1C

 - Finger stick.
 This can be done in your health care provider's office.
 Or you may be prescribed a kit that you can use at home.